Dealing with poor performance

 You may need to take disciplinary action against your PA in the case of poor performance or unsatisfactory performance – in other words when your PA is not doing the job in the way you want them to.

 You should have written disciplinary rules and procedures to deal with employee performance and conduct and you must tell your PA about them.
-GOV.UK has some information on making your written disciplinary rules and procedures available to your PA.
+Your PA’s statement of written particulars does not need to include the written disciplinary rules and procedures, but it must say where they can be found.

 Your rules must say what acceptable and unacceptable behaviour in the workplace is and what action you will take if the rules are broken.
 The rules should follow the ACAS Code of Practice on disciplinary and grievance procedures.
 You can find more about that, along with a link to the ACAS Code of Practice on the GOV.UK website.